 While there are lots of good reasons why you should consider going serverless, it’s important to acknowledge that there are going to be some shortcomings.
 Since you don’t get to mess with the actual server that runs your serverless applications you are stuck with limited monitoring and observability options.

-Stage enter Dashbird.
+Enter Dashbird.
 A one-stop solution for your serverless monitoring needs.
 The setup is easy and you can use it for free.
-Check out the feature page to read more about the benefits you get from Dashbird and once you are ready, register here and start using it for free.

 It’s not just getting the alert, but you should be able to acutely spot invocations errors and where things went awry.
 Jumping off of this point, it’s imperative to have clarity on your AWS lambda logging.
 You need to track and trace your logs back to their origin in order to resolve the issue at hand.

 If you’re especially concerned about Lambda functions, services like Dashboard.io have many features to optimize your statistics and profitability.
 Their service also aims to improve overall health and keep a close eye on cost.

 Dashbird helps businesses and developers monitor and make changes to analytics.
 If you have a single application running on an AWS, signup and receive real-time task reports and error metrics to find out how you can improve and maintain your stack more efficiently.

 Today we are excited to announce scheduled searches – a new feature on Dashbird that allows you to track any log event across your stack, turn it into time-series metric and also configure alert notifications based on it.

 One of the most vital aspects to monitor is the metrics.
 You should know how your cluster performs and if it can keep up with the traffic.
 Learn more about monitoring Amazon OpenSearch Service.

 Dashbird recently added support for ELB, so now you can keep track of your load balancers in one central place.
 It comes with all the information you expect from AWS monitoring services and more!